Jean Galea

 In the meantime, if you’re already convinced and you came here looking for the best places to buy Bitcoin right away, here’s what you need to do next:

-1. Sign up at the leading crypto exchange Kraken
+1. Sign up at the leading crypto exchange Coinbase

 2. Transfer money (EUR, USD etc) from your bank to the exchange.